 Packages & Bókun free trial

-We offer a 14-day free trial for all customers to test our platform and make sure it fits the bill before they start a subscription.
-After your 14-day trial, you can:
+All new customers can enjoy our 14-day free trial to test our platform and make sure it fits the bill.

-We charge the lowest booking fees among competitors.
+After your trial, you can upgrade to our START plan — this includes all of our core features (discussed above) for only $49/month with 1.5% online booking fees.
 Remember, we also waive Bókun booking fees on Viator reservations, and managing offline bookings in Bókun is always free.

 2. Ventrata